 No more than four hours may be used on a degree audit to meet degree requirements.

-COMMUNICATION (COM)

-434 Fell Hall, (309) 438-3671 www.communication.ilstu.edu

-Director: Larry W. Long.
-Office: Fell 434 Graduate Program Director: Mark E. Comadena.

-Graduate Faculty: J. Baldwin, J. Blaney, I. Botero, P. Chidester, M. Comadena, J. Courtright, B. Cupach, T. Fediuk, J. Glascock, S. Hunt, J. Huxford, J. Kang, L. Lippert, L. Long, J. McHale, S. Metts, K. Meyer, M. Moffitt, M. Moore, P. O'Sullivan, S. Perry, B. Simonds, C. Simonds, P. Smudde, J. Zompetti.
+COMMUNICATION (COM) 434 Fell Hall, (309) 438-3671 Communication.IllinoisState.edu Director: Larry W. Long.
+Office: Fell 434 Graduate Program Director: Stephen Hunt.
+Graduate Faculty: J. Baldwin, J. Blaney, C. Carr, P. Chidester, J. Courtright, B. Cupach, D. Davis, J. Glascock, R. Hayes, J. Hooker, K. Hopper, S. Hunt, J. Huxford, J. Kang, L. Lippert, L. Long, J. McHale, S. Metts, K. Meyer, M. Moore, S. Perry, B. Simonds, C. Simonds, P. Smudde, J. Zompetti.

-In addition to the requirements of the individual graduate program, all students are subject to university regulations detailed in the front of the Graduate Catalog.
-Below is a summary of the most commonly referenced regulations.
-To locate full details of each regulation, use the index at the end of the catalog.

-Academic Good Standing: A 3.00 minimum cumulative graduate GPA is required for graduation and for all courses and activities that require good academic standing.

-Course Numbering System, Course Offerings: Some 300- and 400-level courses will not count toward graduate degrees.
-Any 300-level courses not listed in the Graduate Catalog are undergraduate credit only and are not available for graduate credit.
-Courses numbered 399 and 429 may be taken for graduate credit but do not count toward a graduate degree.

-Use of credit hours from the course group 393, 397, 400, 493, 498 toward a degree is limited.
-No more than 9 hours total from this group count toward the degree.
-No more than 6 of the 9 hours may come from 400.
-Review degree requirements and count previous hours taken from this group before enrolling, since once the limit is reached, no more hours from this group will apply toward the degree.

-Use of thesis/dissertation hours toward a degree is limited.
-Student-at-Large: Courses taken as a student-at-large do not count toward the degree unless recommended by the degree program.
-Limit of 12 hours.

-Transfer of Credit: Transfer courses must meet university qualifications and be approved by the program and Graduate School.
-No transfer of the following: courses with grade lower than B, independent study, courses from nonaccredited universities, courses used toward another degree, courses over six years old when student first registered for the ISU degree program.
-No transfer credit is counted toward 400level hours requirement.
-Request for Transfer of Credit form is posted at www.grad.ilstu.edu/plans.

-Time Limitations: Degree completion is subject to university time limitations.
-Students who do not meet the time limit may be required to retake courses.

-Readmission of Former Students: A lapse in registration of one calendar year or more requires application for readmission to the university.

-Continuous Registration: Thesis and dissertation students must maintain continuous registration.
-Students generally enroll in 499 Master's Thesis or 599 Doctoral Dissertation.
-Under certain circumstances 499.01, 499.90, 599.01, or 599.90 may be appropriate.

 The School of Communication offers work leading to the M.A. and M.S. degrees in Communication.

-To be considered for admission to the master's degree program in Communication, an applicant must have a minimum GPA of 3.0 for the last 60 hours of course work completed, OR have a combined Verbal and Quantitative score on the Graduate Record Examination (GRE) of at least 1000 (if taken before fall 2007).
+Admission Requirements To be considered for admission to the master's degree program in Communication, an applicant must have a minimum GPA of 3.0 for the last 60 hours of coursework completed.
 International students are additionally required to obtain a minimum TOEFL score of 600 to be considered for admission to the degree program.
 In addition to submitting the Graduate School admission application and required transcripts, applicants must arrange to have three letters of recommendation forwarded to the School of Communication.
-Contact information is available at the School of Communication Web site.

-OPTION I: A minimum of 32 hours of credit, including completion of a master's thesis.
+Contact information is available at the School of Communication Web site at Communication.IllinoisState.edu.
+Program Requirements OPTION I: A minimum of 32 hours of credit, including completion of a master's thesis.
 Two courses are required: COM 422 and COM 497.
 The remaining courses are selected by the student and advisor.
 At least 15 hours must be completed at the 400 level (excluding COM 498 and COM 499).
+A maximum of three credit hours of COM 400 may be applied to the 400-level hours required for the degree.
+A maximum of six credit hours from COM 400 and COM 498 (combined) may be applied to the degree.
 OPTION II: A minimum of 39 hours of credit and one revised seminar paper or seminar project.
 Two courses are required: COM 422 and COM 497.
 The remaining courses are selected by the student and advisor.
 At least 27 hours must be completed at the 400 level (excluding COM 498).
 No more than three hours of COM 400 may be applied toward the 27 400-level hours required.
 A revised seminar paper or seminar project must be submitted to the graduate advisor by the middle of the student's last semester.

-Graduate Assistantship Requirements

-Graduate assistants in the School of Communication are trained to teach an inner-core communication course (COM 110/Language and Communication) in our General Education program.
-This course is required of all first-year students.
+Graduate Assistantship Requirements Graduate assistants in the School of Communication are trained to teach an inner-core communication course (COM 110 Communication as Critical Inquiry) in our General Education program.
+This course is required of all first-year undergraduate students.
 Individuals interested in a graduate assistantship must submit, in addition to the application materials identified above, a brief narrative (no more than one page) that outlines their views of the nature of teaching and learning.
+Communication Courses 302 COMMUNICATION CRITICISM 3 sem. hrs.

+Introduction to rhetorical and critical communication criticism.
+Prerequisite: COM 111.

-CONTROVERSY AND CONTEMPORARY SOCIETY
+303 CONTROVERSY AND CONTEMPORARY SOCIETY

+3 sem. hrs.

 Contemporary communication on current, significant, controversial issues.
 Prerequisite: COM 111.

-FREEDOM OF SPEECH AND PRESS
+304 FREEDOM OF SPEECH AND PRESS

+3 sem. hrs.

-A study of First Amendment rights.
+First Amendment rights.
 Emphasis on Supreme Court decisions relating to political dissent, obscenity, provocation and demonstration, and press freedom.
 Prerequisite: COM 111.

 312 BROADCAST HISTORY

+3 sem. hrs.